casey/just/README.md

 Another recipe.
 ```

 `just` prints each command to standard error before running it, which is why `echo 'This is a recipe!'` was printed.
-Lines starting with `@` will not be printed which is why `echo 'Another recipe.'` was not. printed.
+Lines starting with `@` will not be printed which is why `echo 'Another recipe.'` was not printed.

 Recipes stop running if a command fails.
 Here `cargo publish` will only run if `cargo test` succeeds: